Compassion May Not Come Easy, But it Delivers

 Compassion is a complicated thing.
 Sure, we’re taught to be compassionate and caring as children, but it certainly isn’t as universally valued as strength or intelligence.
 After all, how does being compassionate get you ahead when you’ve come from a perfectionist family and your self-worth has always hinged on setting and achieving goals, not how gentle you are with yourself when you haven’t worked hard enough.

-As I’ve embarked on my “journey of self”, I’ve had to look inward, and many times it’s felt more than a little uncomfortable.
-Being more compassionate is something I’ve had to work really hard at.
+Throughout my journey of self-reflection, I’ve felt more than a little uncomfortable.
+Being compassionate is something I’ve had to work really hard at.
 In fact, I used to kind of look down on self-compassion, as if it meant that I was letting myself “off the hook” somehow.

 But recently I was reminded of the power of compassion when I shared some very personal information on Instagram about myself and my fertility journey.